xwu/NumericAnnex/README.md

 ## Documentation

-All public protocols, types, and functions have been carefully documented in comments.
+All public protocols, types, and functions have been carefully documented in the code.
+See the [formatted reference](https://xwu.github.io/NumericAnnex/) for details.

 The project adheres to many design patterns found in the Swift standard library.
 For example, `Math` types provide methods such as `cubeRoot()` and `tangent()`